monsieur-delta/universum/README.md

 - not represented within the limits/borders that can be imagined.

-- "existance" is a characteristic that is applied to objects "inside" Universum, when verb "exist" is not applicable to ``Universum`` itself.
+- "existance" is a characteristic that is applied to objects "inside" ``Universum``, when verb "exist" is not applicable to ``Universum`` itself.

 - borders of objects "inside" of Universum is where we personally define them (relativity).